For more information or to get a quote contact us today

 In recent years, axe throwing has become a go-to activity for people looking to have fun and blow off some steam.
 It has become a multi-million dollar industry with new axe throwing bars popping up all over the country.

-The only way these businesses can keep their doors open is by having adequate safety regulations and protocols that keep attendees and employees safe.
+These businesses can only keep their doors open by having adequate safety regulations and protocols that keep attendees and employees safe.
 This is especially essential when your business serves drinks.

 Learn more about the safety regulations that should be in place at your axe throwing business and the importance of protecting your operations.